 If you are visiting East Devon in August then look out for Beer Regatta week which has a packed programme of events to suit all ages.
 There is a family fun day, scavenger hunts, fireworks and late night dances.
 In the bay there are fishing competitions and on regatta day you can watch the traditional luggers and cruisers racing.

-C T rated mackerel fishing at Beer as one of the most memorable aspects of her stay at Chandler’s Cottage in June 2013.
+Clara T from London also rated mackerel fishing at Beer as one of the most memorable aspects of her stay at Chandler’s Cottage in June 2013.

 Eating out in Beer